Universal Suffrage. Fear of Milwaukee’s Workers. 4 5 2026

 This will not be easy, but will start to rectify the huge gap between town and country.
 Getting used to being in a union at work on the farm, much like his proletarian cousin in the city, will follow.

 The system is geared against them.
 There will be losses, but also victories.
-As recognition of membership in the class of labourers comes, that they do not own the stocks in the means of production, collectively the poor rural man will support more radical leadership.
-He is up against the constitution, this may take time.
-But don’t give up on the countryman, instead remove the ignorance.
+As recognition of membership in the class of laborers comes, that they do not own the stocks in the means of production, collectively the poor rural man will support more radical leadership.

 Nicholas Jay Boyes